 Keeping fit during pregnancy and learning relaxation techniques – rhythmic breathing, visualization, meditation, and self-hypnosis – can help handle the pain.
-HypnoBirthing – practice and use of a combination of music, visualization, positive thinking and words to relax the body and control sensations during labor – may help keep you keep calm and keep the muscles loose.
-Changing position may help reduce the pain.
+HypnoBirthing – practice, and use of a combination of music, visualization, positive thinking and words to relax the body and control sensations during labor – may help keep you keep calm and keep the muscles loose.
+Changing positions may help reduce the pain.
 Massage and walking may also help.

 Total natural Birth

-Many women believe that the pain cements the bond between them and the baby.
+Many women believe that pain cements the bond between them and the baby.
 They also fear the side effects of medicated births and epidurals and decline even the painkiller injections that are usually given during labor.
 That is, they opt for ‘total natural birth (tnb).’
 It, ‘tnb,’ is the worldwide trend these days.

-But unrelieved childbirth pain is associated with postpartum depression, post-traumatic stress disorder and chronic pain.
+But unrelieved childbirth pain is associated with postpartum depression, post-traumatic stress disorder, and chronic pain.
 Women should be aware of this when opting for tnb.
 And if during tnb, or natural birth, the pain becomes unbearable, they should not hesitate to opt for pain relief medication.
 They should ‘differentiate between pain and suffering.
 Pain can be managed, but if it becomes overwhelming, medication may prevent suffering.’

 The stages in childbirth are:

-- Transition (up to an hour): Cervix dilates to about 10 centimetres, pain is strongest, contractions are intense and closely spaced, you may feel pain in your back, groin, even your sides or thighs, as well as nausea.
+- Transition (up to an hour): Cervix dilates to about 10 centimeters, pain is strongest, contractions are intense and closely spaced, you may feel pain in your back, groin, even your sides or thighs, as well as nausea.

 - Pushing (a few minutes to three hours).
 Intense pain is eclipsed by major pressure as you feel a great urge to bear down and push your baby out—some women describe it as “like pooping a watermelon or bowling ball.”
 Although pain continues, many women say it’s a relief to push because it helps relieve the pressure.
 When the baby’s head crowns, or becomes visible, you may experience a burning, stinging sensation around the vaginal opening as it stretches.

 - Placenta delivery (up to 30 minutes): This stage tends to be relatively easy, as mild, crampy contractions ease the placenta out.
-At this point you’re focused on your new-born anyway.’
+At this point, you’re focused on your new-born anyway.’

 Several women have low pain-threshold.
 And in a few women, anticipated pain and discomfort may cause anxiety.
 These women may opt for ‘painless delivery.’
-A few others may opt for it because it is the flavour of the month.
+A few others may opt for it because it is the flavor of the month.

 In painless delivery, the woman has to bear the ‘early labor’ pain which can be mild to acute depending on the individual.
-These ‘early labor’ pains can be managed with warm showers, massages and exercises.
+These ‘early labor’ pains can be managed with warm showers, massages, and exercises.